onShowcase/EducationPolicies/socialmediapolicy.md

 To ensure we meet our aims, we have detailed best practice when using social media within our school.

 ### Taking Photographs and Videos
+This section applies when capturing any content with a camera or microphone, on any device.

 #### Must (required)
 * All children must be made aware a photo/video is being taken prior to doing so.